 Answer:A convention of states is a convention called by the state legislatures for the purpose of proposing amendments to the Constitution.
 They are given power to do this under Article V of the Constitution.
 It is not a constitutional convention.
 It cannot throw out the Constitution because its authority is derived from the Constitution.
-We explain a Convention of States further in the video below and in our handbook.
+We explain a Convention of States further in the video below and in our pocket guide.

 Physicians for COS